District lunch menus

 Table of Contents

-The school year of 2023-2024 at GCS sees the continuation of the commitment to providing well-balanced, nutritious meals.
+The school year of recent school years at GCS sees the continuation of the commitment to providing well-balanced, nutritious meals.
 Here’s what parents and students need to know:

 - Easy Access to School Menus: Parents and students can easily view weekly menus online, keeping them informed of the delicious and nutritious options available.